What is the point of a scene?

 From the point of view of a writer, every scene has a function, and there is often more than one scene per chapter – a series of related general points or happenstances on the same chapter topic.
 In a chronological story, the main function of a scene is to move the story forward at the right time and pace, or to bring forward important past information to the reader that is crucial at that point in the story.
 There is a lot of intention in writing scenes, or should be, in a structured story that is logical and flows naturally from one paragraph, scene, and chapter, to the next.

 You do your story injustice when you use scenes as battering rams to increase the number of words.
-It would give your story size, but it would weight down the reader with irrelevant scenes and the story may become insurmountable to read.
+It would give your story size, but it would weigh down the reader with irrelevant scenes and the story may become insurmountable to read.
 Scope and meaning are paramount.

 How to write better scenes?